 Scope of ASTM Thermal Insulation Package Testing

 Testing conditions within the ASTM D3103 transit method are important factors to consider.
 The time-temperature test profile should be established prior to testing.
 Likewise, it is recommended that the test profile represent the actual worst-case distribution conditions as closely as possible.
-Lastly, constant temperatures are noted and do not reflect actual transit conditions but may be useful for comparative purposes.
+Constant temperatures are noted and do not reflect actual transit conditions but may be useful for comparative purposes.

 When a cooling or heat source is used, a weighed and measured quantity of refrigerant is placed in the package.
 When water, ice, or gels are used, the temperature of the conditioning chamber is measured before removal.

 The packages are pre-conditioned at specified temperatures for at least 24 hours.
 During testing, packaging is configured in such a way to identify all of it’s components.
 If feasible, temperature probes are attached directly to the wall of the primary product package.
 The number of probes per package will depend on the size and number of primary containers.

 Next, the package is placed on a non-conducting platform or shelf.
 It is placed in such a manner that no part of the package contacts the chamber floor.
 The package is oriented the same way it may be found while shipping.
 Depending on the size of the package, various orientations may occur.

 After testing, the laboratory will create a test report encompassing the data collected during testing.
 This lab test report will include general information consisting of but is not limited to, the date, time, location, and test engineer.
 The number of packages tested and the number of failures recorded will also be included within the report.

 Other data points added in the report also include dimensions of the package under test, its structural specifications as well as a diagram of the internal thermal component assembly.

 Significance of ASTM D3103 Thermal Insulation Package Testing